DesignSuite/software/README.md

 ### Mac OS

-To run the [Mac install script](MacOS/InstallCreativeApps.sh) - Open the app called "Terminal" on your Mac.
+[Run the Mac install script](MacOS/InstallCreativeApps.sh) by opening your "Terminal" command prompt.
 Type "sh " than drag the InstallCreativeApps.sh file onto the terminal to complete the path.
 After installing, click "Get Info" on new apps and unlock in the lower right.